 How to register a managed investment scheme

-- a registered Australian public company, and
+- be a registered Australian public company

 Applying to register a scheme

-- financial assets
+- financial asset schemes

-- direct real property
+- direct real property schemes

 - stable property trusts or syndicates